 The average doctor earns about five times as much as the average American.
 Compared to the typical person in America, doctors tend to live in bigger houses, in nicer neighborhoods, drive nicer cars, stay in nicer hotels, wear nicer clothes, eat nicer meals, and drink more expensive wine/whiskey/whatever.

 However, doctors don’t compare themselves to average Americans.
 Doctors compare themselves to other doctors.
 Want to start feeling richer?
 Drive through a blue-collar part of town.
 Better yet, go live in the blue-collar neighborhood.
 Send your kids to a public school where half the students get free lunches and can’t afford to go to Hawaii for spring break.

 Keeping up with the Joneses works both ways.
-If everyone in your new neighborhood drives a beat up car with at least 100,000 miles on it, you’ll feel embarrassed driving your leased Mercedes.
+If everyone in your new neighborhood drives a beat-up car with at least 100,000 miles on it, you’ll feel embarrassed driving your newly leased Mercedes.

 See?
 Comparing yourself to others can really mess with your head.

-The point of this post isn’t to make you feel bad for being fortunate.
-Far from it.
-I had two objectives: 1) give you some actual numbers on how rich doctors are.
-And 2) encourage you to ignore everyone else and focus on you.
+The point of this post isn’t to make you feel bad for being fortunate, far from it.
+Instead, I had two objectives: 1) give you some actual numbers on how rich doctors are.
+And 2) encourage you to ignore everyone else and focus on yourself.

 Don’t worry about everyone else around you.
-Focus on you, your goals, and what’s most important to you, and you will be able to live your richest life.
+Instead, focus on you, your goals, and what’s most important to you, and you will be able to live your richest life.